ninsuo/symfony-collection/README.md

 In the plugin options:

-- use a distinct collection's prefix, so clicking `add` button on a collection will add an item to the right collection
+- use a distinct collection prefix, so clicking `add` button on a collection will add an item to the right collection

 - define children's collection parameters in the `children` option

-- define children's selector in the `selector` attribute of `children` option (must select the root node of your children's collection)
+- define children's selector in the `selector` attribute of `children` option (must select the root node of your children collections)

 ```js
      $('.parent').collection({